trubavuong/react-hook-use-async/README.md

   // any[], default: []
   //
   // This array is used to create task.
 If it's changed, old task will
-  // be cancelled and new task will be created.
+  // be canceled and new task will be created.
 If your inputs shape
   // seems not to be changed but new task still be created infinitely,
   // the reason is because React uses `Object.is()` comparison algorithm,
   // shallow comparison.
 In short, inputs must be an array of primitives,
   // else you should memoize non-primitive values for yourself.
   //
-  // Other note: size MUST BE consistent between rerenders! inputs,
+  // Other note: size MUST BE consistent between renders! inputs,

   // optional config